Skip to the main content

 Duties

-Updated Mar 31, 2017
+Updated Mar 31, 2024

 In general, secondary school teachers:

-• identify students’ individual and collective learning needs
+• Identify students’ individual and collective learning needs

 In addition to preparing and presenting lessons, secondary school teachers:

-• meet with parents
+• Communicate with parents

-• evaluate and communicate student progress
+• Evaluate and communicate student progress

-• meet with other professionals to discuss individual student needs and progress
+• Meet with other professionals to discuss individual student needs and progress

-• attend meetings, seminars and in-service training sessions.
+• Attend meetings, seminars, and in-service training sessions

-Most of these additional duties occur after regular school hours and add considerable time to the working day.
-Some teaching specializations may concentrate on preparation and organization, while others may involve more marking or extracurricular involvement.
+Some teaching specializations may concentrate on preparation and organization.
+Others may involve more marking or extracurricular involvement.

-• laboratory preparation and the maintenance of laboratory materials
+• Maintenance of laboratory materials

 In addition to second languages taught as specific subjects, many schools offer language immersion programs at various levels.
 Bilingual and multilingual teachers may teach academic subjects in languages other than English.

-• providing students with the necessary English vocabulary
+• Providing students with the necessary English vocabulary

-• assisting students with communication skills and strategies
+• Assisting students with communication skills and strategies

-• helping students adjust to Canadian society.
+• Helping students adjust to living in Canada

-• indoor and outdoor games
+• Indoor and outdoor games

-• rhythmics and dance
+• Rhythmics and dance

-• tumbling and gymnastics
+• Tumbling and gymnastics

-• aquatics.
+• Aquatics

 Working Conditions

-Updated Mar 31, 2017
+Updated Mar 31, 2024

 • Strength Required Strength requirements vary

 Secondary teachers spend most of their working day instructing classes.
-They may teach 150 or more students a day.
-The work can be demanding, requiring a great deal of physical, mental and emotional energy.
-Many hours are spent out of class working with individual students, preparing lessons and marking assignments.
+They also spend many hours outside of class time working with individual students, preparing lessons, and marking assignments.

 Interests & Abilities